- Kinki University Fisheries Laboratory’s Attempt to Solve a Food Issue of the 21st Century

 <Founding Principles of the Kinki University Fisheries Laboratory>

-Aquaculture: to raise parent fish and artificially produce eggs and fry
+- Aquaculture: to raise parent fish and completely produce eggs and fry in the farm

 <Kinki University Fisheries Laboratory’s Attitude to Research>

 - Manage the process from production to sale and do not rely on outside investment.
 This makes it easier for continuous research